-ACTIVITIES ON HOLD Activity Description/Update Plan Year Implementation Date Plan Year Activity was Placed on "Hold" Reason Activity was Placed "on hold" 2008-2 Participant and Landlord Tracking Through this activity, the agency began tracking the locations of Housing Choice Vouchers to best inform data-driven results, aimed at increasing access to affordable housing prospects in higher opportunity areas.
-2008- 2009 January, 2008 2019 The Participant Landlord Tracking initiative provided insight for current policy undertakings and to inform the Exception Payment Standards Initiative which was implemented in the first quarter of the FY 2017.
-To avoid duplicative policies, this initiative was put on hold beginning plan-year 2019.
-2013-2 Biennial Agency-Wide Inspections INLIVIAN began the first biennial inspections in November 2015 for all properties and units.
+ACTIVITIES ON HOLD Activity Description/Update Plan Year Implementation Date Plan Year Activity was Placed on "Hold" Reason Activity was Placed "on hold" 2013-2 Biennial Agency-Wide Inspections INLIVIAN began the first biennial inspections in November 2015 for all properties and units.
 2013 November, 2015 2019 This activity is no longer applicable to MTW planning as HUD currently permits all housing authorities to conduct biennial inspections.
 However, INLIVIAN does not want to lose the flexibility in the long-term, in case, HUD should reverse broad approval of general policy.